 You can reach the gravel road if you are heading east but it is easy to miss because US 2 is a divided highway here.
 There is no "Peterson Falls" sign for eastbound traffic.

-This is the just upstream of the most impressive waterfalls in all of Wisconsin, and is an interesting waterfall all by itself, especially if you are looking for some adventure.
+This is the upstream of the most impressive waterfall in all of Wisconsin, and is an interesting waterfall all by itself, especially if you are looking for some adventure.
 This is a large, hard to see all at once waterfall, but definitely worth visiting.

 The waterfall is located in a county park in Gurney.
 The park is easy to find, and there is no fee.
 Gurney is on Hwy 169, about 12 miles northeast of Copper Falls State Park and about 3 miles south of US 2.
 The park is at the end of Potato River Falls Road, west of Hwy 169.
 Potato River Falls Road is gravel, but it is in good shape and the park is just about a mile from Hwy 169.

 The park consists of a parking lot, a picnic area, a pit toilet, and some trails to view the falls.

 To view the upper falls take the trail to the left.
 There is a sign indicating it is the trail to the upper falls.
 The trail ends at an observation deck from which you can view the upper part of the waterfall.
 This is a complicated waterfall consisting of several drops each going in different directions.
 Below the part visible from the observation deck, the water tumbles down another 20 feet in two different places.
 In high water it probably becomes one big sheet of water.